adrianhurt/play-multidomain-seed/README.md

 * Put your shared messages files within `modules/common/conf/messages/`.
 * Put your specific messages files for each services within `modules/[subproject]/conf/messages/`.
 * Use the `messagesFilesFrom` argument of `appSettings` and `serviceSettings` methods of `Common.scala` to specify the list and priority of the corresponding subprojects messages files used for each one.
 In the example, for `web` subproject `messagesFilesFrom = Seq("common", "web")` and for root project `messagesFilesFrom = Seq("common", "admin", "web")`.
 * Each time the code is compiled, every needed messages file will be generated appending the corresponding previous ones.
+Note these files will __only__ be generated within the `target` file.

 __*Assumption*__: if there are 2 coincidences within the same file, the last one will be taken.
 So it is ordered from lower to higher priority.